Google Reviews Export and Local Business Reputation Monitor

 Frequently asked questions

-How do I download Google reviews to a CSV file?
+How do I scrape Google reviews into a CSV file?
 Run this actor with a Google Maps place URL and a review cap.
 Export the dataset as CSV from the Apify console or pull it via the API.

-Is there a Google Reviews API alternative that returns more than 5 reviews?
+Is there a Google Reviews API alternative with more than 5 reviews?
 Yes.
-The official Places API caps results at 5 reviews per business and charges per request.
-This actor pulls the full review history from the public Maps UI for cents per run.
+The official Google Places API caps results at 5 reviews per business.
+This actor pulls the full review history from the public Maps UI for pennies per run.

 How do I export my Google My Business reviews?

 Paste your business's Google Maps URL into placeUrl or placeUrls.
-The actor pulls every review the public page shows, in the sort order you pick.
+The actor pulls every review the public page shows in your chosen sort order.

-How do I monitor Google reviews without paying for Yext or Podium?
-Schedule this actor weekly against your Maps URL.
-Diff the output against last week in a spreadsheet.
+How do I monitor Google reviews without Yext or Podium?
+Schedule this actor weekly.
+Diff the latest export against last week in a spreadsheet.
 Replaces a $300+ monthly subscription.

 Can I compare multiple business locations in one run?